googleapis/ruby-common-tools/owlbot-postprocessor/README.md

 * Create a file called `.owlbot-manifest.json` in the library directory that tracks the list of generated files for the previous step.

-Note: This preprocessor is intended to be used with a "staging" strategy for OwlBot.
+Note: This postprocessor is intended to be used with a "staging" strategy for OwlBot.
 That is, OwlBot itself copies newly generated files into a staging directory, and the postprocessor is responsible for moving the files from there into the final location.
 As a result, the `deep-remove-regex` and